 - Swivel wheels in front allow excellent manoeuvring; I have seen parents who simply tie up the box to their pram and it just follows along as they walk through the airport!

 - The BedBox comes with side cushions which you can place either at the foot or at the head area of the mattress.

 - The mattress that it comes with is hand washable!
 (Great news as ours has chocolate stains on it!
 Yes … we used chocolate to shush up to tears on a few occasions – You can read more about our tips for flying with a baby here).

 - It will fit into the overhead locker or under the seat in front of you.

 - It is lightweight (3kg).

-- Some airlines won’t allow use of the product.
-JetKids is working hard at changing this and hopefully in the near future we will see more acceptance towards this great product.
+- Some airlines won’t allow the use of the product.
+JetKids is working hard at changing this and hopefully, in the near future, we will see more acceptance towards this great product.